autorope/donkeydocs/docs/guide/host_pc/setup_ubuntu.md

 We have observed that the `conda` installation can be very slow.
 If the install looks like it's hanging then you can install with `mamba` instead.
 This should take < 5 min.

-* Optional Install Tensorflow GPU - only for NVidia Graphics cards

 The newer version of Tensorflow is already built with GPU support.
-You need to install Cuda 11 following instructions on Nivida's page [here](https://developer.nvidia.com/cuda-11.0-download-archive)
+If you have an Nvidia GPU, install Cuda 11 following instructions on Nivida's page [here](https://developer.nvidia.com/cuda-11.0-download-archive)

 * Optional Install Coral edge tpu compiler